 Note: Once Programmatic Direct is turned on in your network, it can’t be turned off.
 The option is hidden after saving.

 Step 2: Configure Display Environment For Campaign

-Environment helps buyers to identify the channel (format of inventory) in which ads are going to be displayed.
-The available options to set environment are Display, Mobile App, and In-stream video.
+The environment helps buyers to identify the channel (format of inventory) in which ads are going to be displayed.
+The available options to set the environment are Display, Mobile App, and In-stream video.

-There are things to keep in mind while configuring environment are; one Ad Exchange account can be linked to one or more environment.
+There are things to keep in mind while configuring the environment are; one Ad Exchange account can be linked to one or more environments.
 However, an environment can’t be linked to multiple Ad Exchange accounts.

 Google Ad Exchange applies numerous restrictions to programmatic deals.
 These restrictions are to ensure the security of both sellers and buyers.
 The best way to avoid being restricted is to go along with Google Ad Manager Policy.